Catherine Ryan Hyde: Pay It Forward

-Pay It Forward, Young Reader's Edition was released on August 19, 2014.
-The new version tells the same story but was extensively revised to be more complementary to lesson plans, summer reading lists, etc. for students at a middle school grade level, that is, for students at approximately the same age and maturity level as the novel's main protagonist, Trevor McKinney.
+A Young Reader's Version was released on August 19, 2014.
+The new version tells the same story but was extensively revised to be more complementary to lesson plans, summer reading lists for students at a middle school grade level, that is, for students at approximately the same age and maturity level as the novel's main protagonist Trevor McKinney.

-Other short stories and writings
+Other writing

-Her work has appeared in The Antioch Review, Michigan Quarterly Review, The Virginia Quarterly Review, The Sun, Ploughshares, and Glimmer Train.
+Hyde's work has appeared in publications such as The Antioch Review, Michigan Quarterly Review, The Virginia Quarterly Review, The Sun, Ploughshares, and Glimmer Train.
 Two of her stories have been honored in the Raymond Carver Short Story Contest.
 She received second place in the 1998 Bellingham Review Tobias Wolff Award for Fiction.
-Nearly a dozen of her stories have been nominated for Best American Short Stories, The O'Henry Award, and The Pushcart Prize.
+Nearly a dozen of her stories have been nominated for Best American Short Stories, the O'Henry Award, and the Pushcart Prize.